Pjdur/freeze-browser/README.md

 ## How to Use

 1. Launch the app using `npm start`
+2. Use the tab bar to manage tabs:
+   - Click the "+" button to open a new tab
+   - Click on a tab to switch to it
+   - Click the "×" button on a tab to close it
-2. In the address bar, enter:
+3. In the address bar, enter:
    - A full URL (e.g., `https://www.example.com`)
    - A search query (e.g., `electron browser`)
-3. Press Enter to navigate
+4. Press Enter to navigate in the active tab
-4. Use the navigation buttons:
+5. Use the navigation buttons:
    - ← Back
    - → Forward
    - ↻ Reload